- What are eligible project costs?

 - Does a Competitive Application have to be the same project area as the Full Application?

 The Competitive Application must have the same address level data and census blocks as the Full Application it is based on.
 To be considered, the Competitive Application must have a lower grant request than the initial Full Application for at least the same service level for all of the project area.

-- Does a Competitive Application first go through the LOI Phase or Challenge Phase?
+- Does a Competitive Application first go through a Challenge Phase?

 - What documents are required in a Competitive Application?

 The Competitive Application must meet all of the requirements as a Full Application.
-The requirements are outlined in the NLC Round III instructions.
+The requirements are outlined in the NLC Round 4 instructions.